kubernetes-sigs/node-feature-discovery/docs/reference/worker-configuration-reference.md

 ### core.noPublish

-Setting `core.noPublish` to `true` disables all communication with the nfd-master.
-It is effectively a "dry-run" flag: nfd-worker runs feature detection normally, but no labeling requests are sent to nfd-master.
+Setting `core.noPublish` to `true` disables all communication with the nfd-master and the Kubernetes API server.
+It is effectively a "dry-run" option.
+NFD-Worker runs feature detection normally, but no labeling requests are sent to nfd-master and no NodeFeature objects are created or updated in the API server.

-Note: Overridden by the `-no-publish` command line flag (if specified).
+Note: Overridden by the [`-no-publish`](worker-commandline-reference#-no-publish) command line flag (if specified).

 Default: `false`